Beza4598/spotify_apple_converter/README.md

 ## Overview

 This program provides a convenient way to transfer all of your playlists from Spotify to Apple Music.
-The initial version supports the `--all` mode to transfer all playlists at once.
-Before running the program, you need to configure the necessary API keys and tokens in the `config.py` file located in the `src` folder.
+Before running the program, you need to configure the necessary API keys and tokens.

 You can install this python library using: